sstover40/eco_genomics_2025/transcriptomics/transcriptomics_notes.md

 there are two thoughts: usually some people do not want to touch the primer reads or filter too much in case there are splice variants etc other people want to do the opposite

-###10/14/25: Exploring mapping rate and importing it inot DEseq
+###10/14/25: Exploring mapping rate and importing it into DEseq

 we cd into `/gpfs1/cl/ecogen/pbio6800/Transcriptomics/Transcripts_quant` to look at the size and quantity of the transcripts `head quant.sf`